deliaturner/Random-Kitty-Pic/README.md

 # Random-Kitty-Pic

-API Call.
+Angular with API

 I made this for a student of mine who loves cats.
-Also, I get to practice with another API :)
+She called it "godly," so I take this as a win :)